Anthony Crivello: Television and film

 Crivello has guest starred on the science fiction television series Star Trek: Voyager, Team Knight Rider, and Babylon 5.
-He also co-starred in director Ron Krauss's SciFi Channel/SONY film Alien Hunter opposite James Spader.
-He has appeared in numerous sitcoms, including Seinfeld opposite Jerry Seinfeld and Michael Richards directed by Andy Ackerman, Frasier opposite Kelsey Grammer and David Hyde Pierce, In-Laws opposite Dennis Farina, Jean Smart, Bonnie Somerville and Elon Gold directed by Steve Zuckerman, and Normal, Ohio opposite John Goodman.
-Crivello has had roles in a number of police procedurals, including CSI: New York and Law & Order.
+He also co-starred in director Ron Krauss's Sci-Fi Channel/SONY film Alien Hunter opposite James Spader.
+He has appeared in numerous sitcoms, including Seinfeld, Frasier, In-Laws and Normal, Ohio, and TV police procedurals, including CSI: New York and Law & Order.

 In 2013, he appeared in the Liberace biopic Behind the Candelabra, directed by Steven Soderbergh.
-Crivello appeared as British film director David Lean in director/producer Ryan Murphy's 2017 FOX miniseries Feud opposite Jessica Lange as Joan Crawford and Susan Sarandon as Bette Davis.
+Crivello appeared as British film director David Lean in director/producer Ryan Murphy's 2017 FOX miniseries Feud opposite Jessica Lange.

 In 2021, he appeared in Black Easter.

 In 2022, Crivello completed principal photography, starring as "Joe" in the independent feature film Children of God.
-Additionally in 2023, he will recur as a comedic officious butler “Sebastian” at “Snickering Mansion” in Disney’s new comedic anthology Pretty Freekin Scary.
+In 2023, he recurred as a comedic officious butler “Sebastian” at “Snickering Mansion” in Disney's comedic anthology Pretty Freekin Scary.
+Additionally in 2024, he starred as Police Chief D. W. Johnson in the independent film The Omro Heist and also served as executive producer.
+And in 2025, he is set to be heard as "Franco Bertinelli” in the animated film Batman: Knightfall Part One for Warner Brothers Animation.

 He starred in the ABC Daytime series One Life to Live as mobster Johnny Dee Hesser from 1990 to 1991.
 He has also appeared on the daytime series The Bold and The Beautiful and The Guiding Light.